EricDiCiv5/LABs_Continguts_Multimedia/Pract1_CM_Curriculum/README.md

 Name: Eric Díaz Cívico

-This is Readme corresponding to lab session one
+This is the Readme corresponding to lab session one